moj-analytical-services/actions-mojap-package-depends/README.md

 # actions-mojap-package-depends

-Composite action that can run a check on whether any changes made during development to the requirements a `mojap` package cause dependency conflicts with any of the other `mojap` packages.
+Composite action that can run a check on whether any changes made during development to the requirements of a `mojap` package cause dependency conflicts with any of the other `mojap` packages.

 ## Packages included